 Kidsafe also encourages estate agents and property managers to provide tenants with resources (e.g. a home pool safety checklist) to assist them in keeping the backyard pool or spa area safe.
 Some tenants may not have lived in a home with a pool or spa before, which means that they are unlikely to be aware of common faults to look out for or what parts of the barrier they should be regularly checking and maintaining.

-To assist you in your role as an estate agent or property manager, an information kit has been developed as part of the 'Closing the Gate on Backyard Pool Drowning' campaign.
-This kit contains information on the laws for pool barriers in Victoria and links to useful resources that you can provide to tenants, such as Life Saving Victoria's Home Pool Safety Assessment.
+To assist you in your role as an estate agent or property manager, an information kit has been developed as part of our ‘Safe Barriers Save Lives’ campaign.
+This kit contains information on the laws for pool barriers in Victoria and links to useful resources that you can provide to tenants.

-When you are renting a property it is still vitally important to check the safety of your pool area.
+When you are renting a property, it is still important to check the safety of the pool area even though you do not own the home.

 For more information about urgent repairs, view the Consumer Affairs Victoria urgent repairs page.

-Kidsafe encourages landlords to ensure their agents conduct regular checks of pool barriers and gates, as well as providing tenants with a pool safety checklist and link to Life Saving Victoria's Home Pool Safety Self Assessment app when they move in.
+Kidsafe encourages landlords to ensure their agents conduct regular checks of pool barriers and gates, as well as providing tenants with a pool safety checklist when they move in.

 Additionally, we recommend that landlords always categorise pool damage repairs as ‘urgent’ and allow their agent to immediately authorise such requests.